neew18/qr-code-component/README.md

-# qr-code-component
-This is one of the challenges from the Frontend mentor.
-This challenge is to build out this QR code component and get it looking as close to the design as possible.

 # Frontend Mentor - QR code component solution

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).